tylingsoft/markdown-it-regex/README.md

 ## Todo

 1. It could be a generic solution: `markdown-it-regex`.
-Replace some content according to regex
+Replace arbitrary content according to regex